DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/3 Physics.md

 * Rename it to something like "Anchor".
 * Set the Y Position to "-3".
 * Set it's Scale to "1, 1, 1".
-* Finally set the first Boxs' (The big one on top) Body Type back to Dynamic.
+* Finally set the Body Type of the first box (the big one on top) back to Dynamic.

 Now run it!\
 We're cooking with gas now!\